MUTHUSELVANV/Simple-Linear-Regression/README.md

   Generally, to find the best parameters which could fit the model, ML algorithm performs a method called gradient descend.
   This Jar has been performed in the 3rd Jar itself.
 So, there is no specific code to perform gradient descent.
 6th JAR: Evaluation Metric -
-   We are calculating an evaluation metric called r-squared which shows how well the data fit the regression model (the goodness of fit)
+   We are calculating an evaluation metric called r-squared which shows how well the data fit the regression model (the goodness of fit).